Matty-El/velo-route/README.md

 -   As an admin user I want to be able to edit cycling tips so that I can edit or delete cycling tips.
 -   As an admin user I want to be able to add cycling tips so that I can present new cycling tips to VeloRoute users.

+#### IT Users

+-   As an IT user, I want to be create, edit and delete cycling route, cycling tip and difficulty level categories.

 ### Structure

 The VeloRoute website has been designed to provide an attractive, intuitive and easy to navigate website.
 The site has been developed to enable visitors to search for rides that have been submitted by users and to securely register and submit their own cycling routes.